wingechr/scapi/README.md

 # Purpose

-The purpose of this tool is to create a unified set of api layers around an existing set of python callables from a json descriptor.
+The purpose of this tool is to create a unified set of api layers around an existing set of python sources from a json descriptor.

 The json descriptor can be validated from a provided json schema file.

 The api layers are:

 * 1: **api**:
-    wrapper functions around exising callables that validate inputs and output and clean documentation
+    wrapper functions around exising sources that validate inputs and output and clean documentation

 * 2: **server**: